senorcarbone/modularstorm/README.md

 modularstorm
 ============

-An experimental integration project of the [Kompics](http://kompics.sics.se/) (SICS-KTH) module messaging framework to [Storm](https://github.com/nathanmarz/storm).
+An experimental integration project of the [Kompics](http://kompics.sics.se/) (SICS-KTH)  message-passing component model on the [Storm](https://github.com/nathanmarz/storm).
-It offers a clean modular actor-like api to Storm that seems to be missing in the Java version.
+It offers a clean modular component-based api to Storm that feels to be missing in the Java version.
 For implementations that involve multi-threading and different component stacks and dependencies on top of the storm processing model modularstorm can be leveraged for removing most of such complexity.
 Scheduling of component workers is also handled by the Kompics scheduler and allows for efficient usage of multi-core machines.